Teleprompter Scroll Speed Calculator

 It also helps to record one rehearsal and watch it back without sound for a moment.
 If your eyes are darting, the prompter window may be too large or the pacing may be forcing you to scan.
 If your mouth is shaping words before the next line seems to arrive, the speed may be too low.
 Video feedback makes these issues much easier to spot than intuition alone.

-Assumptions and Limitations
+Assumptions and Limitations for Teleprompter Scroll Speed

-This tool is designed as a practical estimator, not an exact hardware profile.
+This tool is designed as a practical estimator, not as an exact hardware profile.
 It assumes a fairly steady reading pace, typical English word lengths, and a consistent average line length.
 Real scripts contain pauses, rhetorical emphasis, difficult names, numbers, and moments when you deliberately slow down.
 Live settings can add applause, laughter, or interaction that a static formula cannot predict.

 That is why the right way to use the result is as a starting point for rehearsal.
-Let the calculator narrow the search.
-Then let your actual speaking rhythm make the final adjustment.
+Let the calculator narrow the search, then let your actual speaking rhythm make the final adjustment.

-Prompt Flow Mini-Game
+Prompt Flow Mini-Game for Teleprompter Timing

-Mastering Teleprompter Timing
+Mastering Teleprompter Timing for On-Camera Reads

 At the heart of that timing is words per minute, usually abbreviated WPM.
 Broadcast-style reads often live around 150 to 170 WPM, while slower technical or solemn reads may stay closer to 120.
 A more animated promotional script might move faster.
 The key is not chasing a universal number.
 It is choosing a number that fits the script, the speaker, and the time limit.
 Mathematically that starting pace is simply .
 If you plan to speak 600 words in four minutes, the average required pace is 150 WPM.